JohnyP36/YT-Nonstop/README.md

 #### Other stores
 This extension has no Firefox syntax. <br> So feel free to make an pr in which the chromium syntax is converted to that of Firefox.
 It's also not uploaded to the Chrome store, because you need to pay a little amount of money.
 Which isn't worth it for now.
+*But you can always sideload my extension in chromium-based browsers by enabling `developer mode` under [browsername]://extensions*

 ## Release History